 That's all for the bridge.
 Close the group and...
 Save your work!

 Okay, back to photo manipulation now.
 Let's do the rails!
-Create a new "Rails" group, and import the picture "train-03.jpg" from the assets.
-Rename it to "Insert photo rails".
-Make a selection with the Polygonal Lasso Tool (L) as shown, invert it (Command/Ctrl + Shift + I) and delete the rest of the imported layer.
+Create a new "Rails" Group, and import the picture "train-03.jpg" from the assets.
+Rename it "Insert photo rails".
+Make a selection with the Polygonal Lasso Tool (L) as shown, invert it (Control-Shift-I) and Delete the rest of the imported layer.

-Manage to transform it as below using the Free Transform.
-Select with the Polygonal Lasso Tool (L) as show below, Press Command/Ctrl + X to cut that part, then Command/Ctrl + V to paste on a new layer.
+Transform it as below using the Free Transform.
+Select with the Polygonal Lasso Tool (L) as shown below, press Control-X to cut that part, and then Control-V to Paste on a New Layer.
 Place it under the "Insert photo rails" layer.

 First, Transform the layer to have the upper rail horizontal.
 Help yourself with a guide.
 Once it's done, make a new transformation and match the perspective, as shown below.

-Merge the 2 layers, duplicate them, and place the new one as Below.
+Merge the two layers, Duplicate them, and place the new one as below.
 It needs to follow the perspective, but it doesn't need to be really clean, since we'll add lots of dark shadow from the wagon here.
 Merge them again.
 You should have one layer in the "Rails" group now.
-Add a layer mask, and erase the unwanted part to get a similar result.
+Add a Layer Mask, and Erase the unwanted part to get a similar result.

-Okay, now, with the 2 usual Adjustment Layers, color correct this.
+Okay, now, with the two usual Adjustment Layers, color correct this.
 Saturation is set to -79 and the curve as below.

-Create a new group called "Wood detail" and draw with the Polygonal Lasso Tool (L) something like this on a new layer called "Wood top".
-Then duplicate it, place the copy below and call it "Wood bot".
-Nudge it down with the Move Tool (V), so the wood plank looks in 3D.
+Create a new Group called "Wood detail" and draw with the Polygonal Lasso Tool (L) something like this on a new layer called "Wood top".
+Then Duplicate it, place the copy below, and call it "Wood bot".
+Nudge it down with the Move Tool (V), so the wood plank looks 3D.
 Lock the transparency of the layer and paint it some dark tone to get something similar.
 Then create a "Details" layer, place it above the "Wood top", clipping mask, and paint some details.

 Okay, that will be the most difficult part.
 We have some good refs, but we want to create our own locomotive, because that's fun and a pretty nice challenge.
 I'll explain step by step how I achieve this, even if it's kind of chaotic.

 Let's start by having a base from the sketch as reference.
-Selection with the Lasso Tool (L) the loco, and Command/Ctrl + C to copy, Command/Ctrl + Shift + V to paste in place.
-That means it will paste exactly at the same place.
+Select with the Lasso Tool (L) the loco, and Control-C to Copy, Control-Shift-V to Paste in place.
+That means it will paste exactly in the same place.
 Rename to "Loco sketch" and create a hierarchy of groups as below.

 Do the same with the "train-02.jpg" asset.
-Take example as I did below.
+Take an example as I did below.
 I managed to get those shapes with the basic Free Transform.
-Place those 3 layers in a new group, "Base".
+Place those three layers in a new Group, "Base".

-Create a new group between the layers "Insert photo 1" and "Insert photo 2" called "Roof".
-Draw a 3D shape, add a "Details" layer and paint some stokes, highlights, rivets, color variations.
+Create a new Group between the layers "Insert photo 1" and "Insert photo 2" called "Roof".
+Draw a 3D shape, add a "Details" layer and Paint some strokes, highlights, rivets, and color variations.

 Add a new "Roof back" layer, and paint the back side of the roof as below.

-Add a new group, call it "Front cabin", and draw a silhouette of a man.
-Then create a "Front panel" layer to draw the basic shape and his "Details" layer painted with... details!
+Add a new Group, call it "Front cabin", and draw a silhouette of a man.
+Then create a "Front panel" layer to Draw the basic shape and its "Details" layer painted with... details!

 Below those layers, add a "Front glass" one.
-Set his opacity to 50%.
+Set the Opacity to 50%.

-Now grab the "train-01.jpg" and create a "Insert photo body" as below in a new "Base body" group.
-Create "Over paint 1" layer to make a clean surface.
-"Over paint 2" to add some separations, and, between those last 2 layers, "Over paint 3", to add some light and shadows under the separations.
+Now grab "train-01.jpg" and create an "Insert photo body" as below in a new "Base body" Group.
+Create an "Over paint 1" layer to make a clean surface, "Over paint 2" to add some separations, and, between those last two layers, "Over paint 3", to add some light and shadows under the separations.

 Time to clean up a bit on a "Refine pass 2" layer.
 Add some details as well.

-On a new "Front motor details" group, add a new "Insert photo 4" layer from the "train-02.jpg" asset as shown below.
-Then add a layer mask and hide some parts to make the photo fit.
+In a new "Front motor details" Group, add a new "Insert photo 4" layer from the "train-02.jpg" asset as shown below.
+Then add a Layer Mask and Hide some parts to make the photo fit.
 Create some details on a new layer, and add a "Body extension" layer where you paint some body parts.

 Now create a new "Refine pass 3", and add some details.
 Do the same on a "Refine pass 4" if you need some over details.

 Now close the "Base" group.
-Make a selection as below.
-Then create a new Curves Adjustment Layer and set it Clipping Mask to that "Base" group.
+Make a Selection as below.
+Then create a new Curves Adjustment Layer and set it as a Clipping Mask to that "Base" group.
 Set the curve as below to color correct the ground.

-In a new "Fireplaces" group, add 3 fireplaces from the "train-02.jpg" asset.
-Create some layer mask to cut the unwanted parts if needed.
+In a new "Fireplaces" group, add three fireplaces from the "train-02.jpg" asset.
+Create a layer mask to Cut the unwanted parts if needed.

 Now create a new "Front top" group.
 On a new "Base shape" layer, create a basic shape of the front of the locomotive.
-Create then a "Front shape" layer as below.
+Then create a "Front shape" layer as below.
 Make a "Details" layer for the "Base shape" one and add details.

 Import the asset "train-02.jpg" and create a selection as below.
-Create a layer mask to remove unwanted parts, as usual.
-Rename it "Insert photo 1" and add a Curves Adjustment layer.
-Set is as shown below.
-Create a "Overlay paint" to remove the front details as shown.
+Create a Layer Mask to remove unwanted parts, as usual.
+Rename it "Insert photo 1" and add a Curves Adjustment Layer.
+Set it as shown below.
+Create an "Overlay paint" to remove the front details as shown.

 Create a new "Lights" group, and a new "Light 1" one.
-Import from the asset "train-01.jpg" and create a selection as below.
-Call that new layer "Insert photo light" Add a "Details" layer and paint some fine details.
-Duplicate the "Light 1" group, rename "Light 2", place it as shown.
+Import from the asset "train-01.jpg" and create a Selection as below.
+Call that new layer "Insert photo light".
+Add a "Details" layer and Paint some fine details.
+Duplicate the "Light 1" group, rename it "Light 2", and place it as shown.
 Scale it a bit to match the perspective.